-How to Get SMS Alerts for Gmail via Twitter - Digital Inspiration
+How to Get SMS Alerts for Gmail via Twitter

 - Click here to copy the Google Sheet and choose Authorize under the Gmail to Twitter menu (near Help).
 Remember to authorize with your new Twitter account.

 - Once authorized, choose Start from the Gmail to Twitter menu and enter your Gmail search query.
-For instance you can say _is:important is:unread in:inbox newer_than:1d _to only receive notification for new, unread and important emails in your Gmail.
+For instance you can say _is is in newer_than:1d _to only receive notification for new, unread and important emails in your Gmail.
 Click OK.

 That’s it.
 The Gmail notifier is running and it will tweet when a matching email is found.
 It runs every 10-15 minutes and will only work on incoming email, not the old message.
 The messages will also be logged in the Google Sheet so you know what’s happening behind the scene.